gio-rocha/Thematic-maps-with-Python/README.md

 - Apply Python tools for thematic cartographic production

 # Data
-- Official shapefile files from public geographic databases, such as Instituto Brasileiro de Geografia e Estatística
+- Territorial boundaries from public geographic databases, such as IBGE
-- Environmental thematic datasets, such as biomes and soil types
+- Environmental thematic datasets, such as biomes and soil types from IBGE
+- Greenhouse gas emissions data by economic sector from SEEG

 # Tools and Libraries
 - Python